NethermindEth/docs/docs/get-started/consensus-clients.md

 ## Configuring JSON-RPC interface

 Execution and consensus clients communicate via an authenticated endpoint specified in Engine JSON-RPC API.
 In order to connect to a consensus client, the execution client must generate a [JWT](https://jwt.io) secret at a known path.
-Although the secret is generated automatically by Nethermind, in some cases, you might need to do it yourself.
+Although the secret is generated automatically by Nethermind on startup at `keystore/jwt-secret` path in its root directory, in some cases, you might need to do it yourself.
 You can generate one using [OpenSSL](https://www.openssl.org):

 ```bash
 openssl rand -hex 32 > path/to/jwt.hex